Hrvoje Barišić

-Hrvoje Barišić (born 3 February 1991) is a Croatian-born Bosnian-Herzegovinian professional footballer who plays as a centre-back for Bosnian Premier League club Zrinjski Mostar.
+Hrvoje Barišić (born 3 February 1991) is a professional footballer who plays as a centre-back for Bosnian Premier League club Zrinjski Mostar.
+Born in Croatia, he plays for the Bosnia and Herzegovina national team.

 Club career

 Born in Split, Barišić graduated from the academy of Mosor.
 In 2011, he was invited by Dugopolje to feature in for friendlies for the club.

 He made his international debut by playing the last 2 minutes of an UEFA Europa League encounter for Split against Domžale.

 Barišić won the 2013–14 Bosnian Premier League with Zrinjski Mostar.
-In 2014, he returned to Croatia and penned a two year deal with Slaven Belupo.
+In 2014, he returned to Croatia and penned a two-year deal with Slaven Belupo.
 He made his debut for the club in a 4–0 defeat against Dinamo Zagreb.

 In January 2015, Barišić returned to Bosnia and Herzegovina, this time through a six month loan deal with Vitez.

 At the end of the season, he terminated his contract with Slaven Belupo after he felt that he was surplus to the club.
-He subsequently signed permanently with Vitez, penning a one year deal.
+He subsequently signed permanently with Vitez, penning a one-year deal.
 In the two seasons he played for the club, he made 49 league appearances, scoring 2 goals.

 While playing for Vitez, Barišić won the attraction of Bosnian club Sarajevo as well as clubs from Poland.
 In May 2017, he left Vitez by mutual consent.

-In July 2017, he returned to Zrinjski Mostar on a two year contract.
+In July 2017, he returned to Zrinjski Mostar on a two-year contract.
 In May 2018, Barišić once again won the Bosnian Premier League title with Zrinjski.
 He left Zrinjski in June 2019 after his contract with the club expired.

 On 13 June 2019, he signed a contract with Liga I club Sepsi OSK.
 He left Sepsi in July 2020 after his contract expired.

 On 30 July 2020, Barišić again came back to Bosnia and Herzegovina after joining Tuzla City.
 He made his official debut for Tuzla City on 8 August 2020 in a league match against Krupa.
 Barišić scored his first goal for Tuzla City in a league game against Olimpik on 23 August 2020.
 He left Tuzla City in June 2021.

 On 25 June 2021, Barišić again returned to Zrinjski Mostar, signing a two-year contract.

 International career

-Barišić played for the Croatia U21 national team in 2011, making 1 appearance, but not scoring a goal.
+Barišić played for the Croatia U21 national team in 2011, making one appearance.

-He made his senior debut however for Bosnia and Herzegovina, in a December 2021 friendly match away against the United States.
+He made his senior debut however for Bosnia and Herzegovina, in a December 2021 friendly game away against the United States.